ThomasVitale/workshop-setup/README.md

 ![](docs/idea/idea-2.png)
 6. Choose "Build Container and Continue".

 The environment will run in a container on your local machine and you can work on it from your local IntelliJ IDEA Ultimate.
+The first time it will take a couple of minutes to initialize the environment.
+Subsequent access will be faster.

 ## 2. Testing the environment